siljeangelvik/portfolio2-presentation/BRIEF.md

 https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.
 Consider googling “GitHub profiles” for some inspiration. ✅
 5. Push the changes when done. ✅
-6. Create a personal portfolio webpage that lists the 3 projects as cards.
+6. Create a personal portfolio webpage that lists the 3 projects as cards.  ✅
 These cards must have a screenshot of the project and a link to the GitHub repo for that project.
-It is fine if the repo is private on the Noroff account at this point in time.
+~~It is fine if the repo is private on the Noroff account at this point in time.~~
-This must be done on a public repo on your personal GitHub account.
+This must be done on a public repo on your personal GitHub account.  ✅
-You are free to use whatever tech stack you’d like.
+You are free to use whatever tech stack you’d like.  ✅
-The page must look good and be responsive.
+The page must look good and be responsive.  ✅
 Consider using GitHub pages to host it, otherwise, you can use Netlify. ✅
 7. Submit the links to all three projects on GitHub, a link to your personal portfolio on GitHub, and the portfolio webpage that you’ve made.